StefanAtanaskovic/4chanImageAndVideoDownloader/README.md

 Of course you need python to run this script

+And to install the dependeces (beautifulsoup4 and requests)

+To do that just run
+``pip install -r requirements.txt``

 This script will make a directory called 4chan in the current directory it is invoked from

 then it will ask you for the link to the thread and then for the name of the sub directory of the 4chan directory

 where all the videos and pics of that thread will be stored